[WARNING: this post contains tons of spoilers!]

 words that will forever be true, make her special.
 Educators who work

-with kids, including of course private tutors and in-home tutors, have
+with kids, including of course private tutors and in-home and online tutors, have

 an intimate understanding of all the exceptionalities and the struggles